marcustrp/musicore/README.md

 ### Score

 The main part of musicore, the Score uses Core elements to create a music score representation.
 Includes importers & exporters for different music formats, analyse tools...

-## Layout
+### Layout

 Takes a Score and creates a layout object, which can be used by an engraver for printing sheet music.

-## Engraver
+### Engraver

 Print sheet music as an SVG, using data from Layout.

+### Exercises

+Music theory exercises (currently none available).

+### Web component

+The musicore library as a web component (currently partial and only for testing).

 ## References

 A list of books and other references used when developing this library.
 Code comments can refer to this list of references but using abbrevation of reference inside [].
-For example, [BB:153] means "Behind Bars, page 153"
+For example, [BB:153] means "Behind Bars, page 153".

 - Behind Bars (Elaine Gould) [BB]